 Jumping rope is a great cross-training exercise for runners since it strengthens the feet while improving running economy by helping the individual learn to minimize the amount of time their foot stays on the ground with each contact.

 While all jump ropes are basically a pair of handles with a rope in between, the material of that rope — which is sometimes referred to as the cable or the cord — can make a big difference when it comes to speed, performance, and durability.

 Forget about those flimsy plastic jump ropes made for children, or a plain piece of rope.
-There are four basic types of jump ropes suitable to adult exercisers: bead, PVC, speed, and leather.
+There are four basic types of jump ropes suitable for adult exercisers: bead, PVC, speed, and leather.